-The Company is responsible for the costs under the initial development plan, which is expected to be performed over a period of approximately one and a half years.
-A significant portion of this work is expected to be performed by Takeda which has an estimated cost of approximately \$10.0 million to \$15.5 million and is subject to changes as development activities are adjusted and cost estimates are refined.
+The Company is responsible for the costs under the initial development plan.
+A significant portion of this work is expected to be performed by Takeda which has an estimated cost of approximately \$10.0 million to \$13.7 million and is subject to changes as development activities are adjusted and cost estimates are refined.
 The Company concluded that the payment to Takeda is not in return for a distinct service that Takeda transfers to the Company, therefore, the payment made to Takeda is accounted for as a reduction in the transaction price.
-As of March 31, 2017, the Company concluded that the total amount of funding to be returned to Takeda for the development work is uncertain and therefore concluded that the transaction price should be fully constrained.
-The Company could not conclude it is probable that a significant reversal in the amount recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
-When evaluating whether the transaction price should be constrained, the Company evaluated ASC 606-10-32-12 and noted its experience with similar types of contracts is limited, and the contract has a large number and broad range of possible consideration amounts.
-Therefore, the Company has noted that the qualitative factors in ASC 606-10-32-12 (c) and (e) are both met.
-Based on the high level of uncertainty in the amount of transaction price that is refundable to Takeda, the Company concluded that the transaction price should be fully constrained through March 31, 2017.
-Therefore, the total consideration received from Takeda of \$14.3 million was recorded as a refund liability.
+As of June 30, 2017, the Company concluded that \$0.6 million of the estimated transaction price should not be constrained because it is probable that a significant reversal in the amount to be recognized will not occur.
+The unconstrained transaction price was allocated to the distinct performance obligations on a relative standalone selling price basis, and \$0.3 million was recognized as a reduction of research and development expenses by measuring the progress toward complete satisfaction of the individual performance obligation using an input measure.
+The performance obligations are estimated to be substantially complete by March 2018.

+Based on the high level of uncertainty in the amount of transaction price that is refundable to Takeda, the Company concluded that the remaining transaction price should continue to be constrained as of June 30, 2017.
 The Company will continue to re-evaluate the application of the constraint to the transaction price at each reporting period end date.
-The accounting result under ASC 606 was consistent with the conclusions under the prior revenue recognition standard.

-Once the transaction price is no longer constrained, any excess of the total consideration received over the repayment obligation to Takeda will be classified as a contract liability, allocated to the distinct performance obligations on a relative standalone selling price basis, and recognized as a reduction of research and development expenses over time by measuring the progress toward complete satisfaction of the individual performance obligation using an input measure.
-The performance obligations are estimated to be substantially complete by March 2018.
 Costs incurred by the Company associated with co-development activities performed under this collaboration are included in research and development expense in the accompanying consolidated statements of operations.
-As of March 31, 2017, the Company recorded a repayment liability under a collaboration agreement in the amount of \$13.1 million.
-The Company acknowledges that the FASB added a project to its agenda in November 2016 to evaluate the interaction between ASC 808 and ASC 606 and some of the conclusions reached by the Company may change if new guidance is provided by FASB.
+As of June 30, 2017, the Company recorded a repayment liability under a collaboration agreement in the amount of \$12.5 million and a contract liability in the amount of \$0.3 million.
+The Company acknowledges that the FASB added a project to its agenda in November 2016 to evaluate the interaction between ASC 808 and ASC 606, which may result in changes to the conclusions reached by the Company if new guidance is issued by the FASB.